RenderKit/openvkl/doc/api.md

   bool                 precomputedNormals     false  whether to accelerate by precomputing,
                                                      at a cost of 12 bytes/face
   -------------------  ------------------  --------  ---------------------------------------
-  : Additional configuration parameters for unstructured volumes.
+  : Configuration parameters for unstructured (`"unstructured"`) volumes.

 Sampling
 --------